fossas/fossa-cli/docs/features/strategy-command-selection.md

 ```

 FOSSA CLI evaluates these candidates with the following commands in sequence,
-stopping after the first one evaluates with a non-zero exit code:
+stopping after the first one evaluates with exit code zero (signifying no error):
 ```
 ; /usr/local/bin/custom-mvn -v # exit code 1
 ; ./mvnw -v # exit code 0